×

 The Silicon Man Expands His Kingdom

-From Phonegram: Johny Srouji standing in front of an Apple building; the text identifies him as Senior VP of Hardware Engineering, with Cook in the background and chip diagrams displayed.
+From Phonegram: Johny Srouji standing in front of an Apple building; the text identifies him as Senior Vice President of Hardware Engineering, with Cook in the background and chip diagrams displayed.

 Tim Cook, the current CEO, praised Srouji in a press release, stating: “Johny is one of the most talented people I have had the privilege to work with.
 He has played a unique role in leading Apple’s silicon strategy, and his impact has not only been within the company but has extended to the entire industry.
 We are very fortunate to have him as Apple’s Chief Hardware Officer.”
 Tim Cook’s words are not mere flattery, but an explicit acknowledgment that Apple’s golden age owes much to this man’s genius.